 Phoenicia is a decidedly white-collar town, with fully 91.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Phoenicia is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Phoenicia who work in food service (34.06%), law enforcement and fire fighting (12.32%), and healthcare (9.42%).

-Phoenicia’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Phoenicia’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Phoenicia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Phoenicia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Phoenicia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Phoenicia doesn't have a public transportation system that people use for their commute.

 The per capita income in Phoenicia in 2022 was $22,101, which is low income relative to New York and the nation.
 This equates to an annual income of $88,404 for a family of four.
 However, Phoenicia contains both very wealthy and poor people as well.
 Phoenicia also has one of the higher rates of people living in poverty in the nation, with 51.29% of its population below the federal poverty line.